blackcaer/SkinLookup/README.md

 - .gitignore - files and folders for git to ignore
 - next.config.ts - File with project configurations
 - package.json - File containing required packages

-## How to run

-You have to have python,pip and npm installed to run this project.

-Do it in cmd instead of powershell.

-**Backend server**:

-- `cd backend`

-- Create virtual environment: `python -m venv venv`

-- Activate virtual environment: `".\venv\scripts\activate"`
-(if it's not activating try using cmd instead of powershell)

-- If (venv) is present before your directory in terminal, install required packages:
-`pip install -r requirements.txt`

-- Run Django server:
-`python manage.py runserver`

-- Server should run on http://127.0.0.1:8000/

-**Frontend server** (in other console):

-- `cd frontend/`

-- Install required packages: `npm install`

-- Create build: `npm run build` (should take around 2 minutes)

-- Start app: `npm run start`

-- If doesn't work for some reason run in development mode\*: `npm run dev`

-- Server should run at http://localhost:3000

-- You can login using example account `login: admin` `password: admin`

-\*-Development is faster to run but switching between sites might take longed due to jit compiling.
-If you click through routes and wait for 10-20s it should be faster

 ## Other info